Balimbanana/DarkMessiahCoopSetup/README.md

 ### Installation:
 - Place everything in this repo inside:
-- Dark Messiah Might and Magic Single Player\mm_tempcontent
+- steamapps\common\Dark Messiah Might and Magic Single Player\mm_tempcontent
 - Create the directory mm_tempcontent if it doesn't exist.
 Now right click Dark Messiah Single Player on Steam and go to:
 - Properties... > General > Launch Options and set it to: `-tempcontent`
 - Now if all goes well, you should be able to start up Dark Messiah Single Player and see the Create Server button in the main menu.